wp-plugins/squirrly-seo/readme.txt

 6. Easy to insert paragraphs from the articles that you are reading
 7. Optimize your article with *Squirrly Live SEO* Assistant
 8. You will know when your seo is good
-9. Squirrly settings tab with extra seo optimization features
+9. Squirrly Seo settings tab with extra Seo optimization features

 == Changelog ==